cgdilley/SprelfJSON/README.md

     def test_origin(cls, elem: _BaseModelElem, **kwargs) -> bool:
         return elem.origin == re.Pattern

+    # This is used for validating if a value in a particular field meets the criteria for this type
     @classmethod
     def is_valid(cls, val: Any, elem: _BaseModelElem, **kwargs) -> bool:
         return isinstance(val, elem.origin)

+    # This is used for parsing a value to the desired type; usually is given a JSON value
     @classmethod
     def parse(cls, val: Any, elem: _BaseModelElem, **kwargs) -> type[SupportedUnion]:
         if isinstance(val, re.Pattern):